SEMO-GABD/SEMO-GABD.github.io/README.md

 The official syllabus is on the [course Moodle page.](https://learning.semo.edu)

-This course is based on the content of the [original](http://stat545.com) and [current](http://stat545.com/Classroom/) versions of Stat545A offered at the University of British Columbia.
-This course includes considerable material developed in full or in part by [Dr. Jenny Bryan](https://github.com/jennybc).
+This course is based on the content of the [original](http://stat545.com) and [current](http://stat545.com/Classroom/) versions of Stat545A offered at the University of British Columbia, and [other courses](http://socviz.github.io/soc880/) courses with [similar content.](http://uc-r.github.io/data_wrangling) Our course includes considerable material developed in full or in part by [Dr. Jenny Bryan](https://github.com/jennybc).
 I am grateful to her and all of the other people who developed the original content.
-I have modified it as necessary to suit the needs of this course.
+I have modified it as necessary to suit the needs of our course.

 ## Quick Navigation